mooreg-si/TouchFreeSolutions/LeapMotion/React/stickybuttons-react/README.md

 - `orientation` If the Leap Motion is facing upward or outward, towards the user.
 1=Up, 2=Out.
 Defaults to 1 Up.

+## Known Issues
+Right now, this is only working with the older V2 Leap Motion software.
+It does not work with the V4 Orion Beta.

 # Available Scripts

 In the project directory, you can run: